You barely have time to get ready in the morning for work/ school. And on top of that, you have to make time for a morning routine too?

 8. They spend time with family

-Successful people might be busy creating their empires, but they make sure they are never too busy for their family.
+Successful people might be busy creating their empires, but they make sure they are never too busy for their families.
 Barack Obama, Richard Branson, Gary Vaynerchuk all spend time with their family as part of their morning routine.

 Not only for adults, but it’s also beneficial for the kids.
 When the family members take time to engage in heart-to-heart conversations with each other, they become more confident to go out in the world.
 If you look at Danes, they spend a lot of time together as a family and for them, it’s a daily ritual.
 And this is said to contribute to them being voted as the happiest people in the world consistently.